-Paine Field is currently in the beginning phases of an update to the Airport Master Plan.
-The process is expected to take two years to complete.
-The updated plan will ensure projects planned in the next ten years result in the safe and effective utilization of airport land and efficient use of local and federal funds for the development of the airport.
+Paine Field is currently in the final phase of an update to the Airport Master Plan.
+The process is expected to be complete in mid to late 2023.
+The updated plan will ensure projects planned in the next twenty years result in the safe and effective utilization of airport land and efficient use of local and federal funds for the development of the airport.
 As the process progresses, updates can be found here Version Options Airfield Construction Headline.

 2023 Airside projects

 Design for the Rehabilitation of the East General Aviation Apron

 The East General Aviation Apron asphalt will be milled and a new asphalt overlay will be applied in 2024.
 This pavement was constructed in 1986 and has not been repaved since.
 The project is currently under design.

 Contractors will correct a "hot spot" issue at the north end of the main runway.
 The project entails revising lighting and markings to close the direct Taxiway A - Taxiway AA connection and allow the runway hold positions to be moved to a more standard location.
 Runway guard lights will also be installed on connector taxiways A1, A7, A9, AA, and K1 as part of the project.
 The project is currently out to bid and construction is anticipated to begin in early spring.
 To limit impacts to our users, work will be done at night.
 The work will require multiple nighttime closures of the main runway (midnight to 6 a.m.).

 Inner Terminal Ramp (Terminal Apron)

 Paine Field will convert the central portion of the terminal apron to concrete to accommodate larger and more frequent passenger aircraft traffic as the airport grows.
 The project was permitted in 2021 and was originally anticipated to be constructed in 2022.
 The project is currently out to bid for construction in 2023.
 Work is expected to begin in June and conclude in October.
 The project is funded by passenger facility charges (PFCs).